-The income tax provisions noted below may also apply to relevant subsidiaries of a REIT such as a controlled company or a property company.
-A controlled company is a subsidiary, as defined in the International Financial Reporting Standard 10, of a REIT.
+A controlled company for section 25BB purposes is a subsidiary, as defined in the International Financial Reporting Standard (IFRS), of a REIT.

 A property company is a company where at least 20% of the equity shares or linked units are held by a REIT or a controlled company jointly or severally with other relevant companies in the same group of companies.
 In addition, and with regards to the property company, 80% of the value of the assets is directly or indirectly attributable to immovable property.
+The concept of a property company is important for the purposes of determining the amounts to be included when calculating the gross income of the REIT and for capital gains tax purposes.

 A REIT will be subject to ordinary tax on rental income received at a rate of 28%.
-A REIT or controlled company may claim a deduction in respect of dividends paid or payable to its shareholders, except in the case of a share repurchase.
-A REIT may also claim a deduction for interest incurred in respect of a debenture forming part of a linked unit in that company.
-The deduction may be allowed to the extent that gross rentals received or accrued by the REIT, controlled company or an associated property company exceeds 75% of the gross receipts or accruals of the REIT.
+A REIT or controlled company may claim a deduction in respect of dividends paid or payable to its shareholders5, except in the case of a share repurchase.
+A REIT may also claim a deduction for interest incurred in respect of a debenture forming part of a linked unit6 in that company.
+The deduction may be allowed to the extent that rental income received or accrued by the REIT exceeds 75% of the gross receipts or accruals of the REIT in the year of assessment preceding the year of assessment in respect of which the distribution is paid or payable.
 The deduction will also be limited to the REIT's taxable income before taking into account any taxable capital gain and the deduction for the amount distributed.